Can Maternal Fluoride Consumption During Pregnancy Lower Children's Intelligence?

 Though it will no doubt play into the decades-long controversy over whether to add fluoride to public water supplies, he says that is misleading.
 The study found even in cities that had fluoridated water, women got most of their fluoride from other sources, such as food, tea and toothpaste, "so I think it's a mistake to focus too much on the water fluoridation piece here."

-People have such strong feelings about fluoride one way or the other, he says,

-"in truth, I don't think this paper is going to move the needle tremendously for a lot of people."
+People have such strong feelings about fluoride one way or the other, he says, that "in truth, I don't think this paper is going to move the needle tremendously for a lot of people."

-Scientists who advocate for fluoride will point to the weaknesses inherent in a population study like this, "and the people on the other side who think that fluoride is quite toxic are going to say, 'see we told you so.' "
+Scientists who advocate for fluoride will point to the weaknesses inherent in a population study like this, "and the people on the other side who think that fluoride is quite toxic are going to say 'see, we told you so.' "

 The "decision to publish this article was not easy," JAMA Pediatrics editor Dr. Dimitri Christakis wrote in an accompanying note.
 Given the sensitivity of the findings, he wrote, "we subjected it to additional scrutiny for its methods and the presentation of its findings."